ropensci/rnaturalearth/cran-comments.md

-This fix tests that could run using packages not available on CRAN.

-- Package suggested but not available for checking: ‘rnaturalearthhires’

 ## revdepcheck results

 We checked 37 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.